 This is something that I’ve taken interest in and working on since I was originally diagnosed in 2009.
 It opened my eyes to the big world of exposure and why there’s such an epidemic at magnitude with cancer and health-related issues amongst not only US citizens but growing throughout the world.
 You can look up all the Statistics and everything that you want.
 But cancer is the number two cause of death in the world behind cardiovascular diseases!

 With that said, you have to take a look at the reasons why.
 It’s not just your diet, but also your environment.
-The air that you breathe, the work that you.
+The air that you breathe, The water you drink, the work that you do.
 The stress that life creates.
 That’s exactly what Toxic Load is.

 It’s “All Of The Above”